Club La Tablada

-La Tablada Rugby Club is a rugby union and field hockey club based in the city of Córdoba, Argentina.
+La Tablada Rugby Club is a sports club based in the city of Córdoba, Argentina.
 Founded in 1943 as a social institution, La Tablada started its sports activities in the 1950s.

+The club is mostly known for its rugby union team, which participates in competitions organised by the Unión Cordobesa de Rugby (UCR).
+The club has also a women's field hockey team (affiliated to Federación Amateur Cordobesa de Hockey sobre Césped).
+Tennis is other sport practised at La Tablada.

 History

 First named "El Club de la Parroquia de La Tablada" it was originally a social club founded by members of La Tablada parish in Córdoba.
 Some members of this club were already playing rugby for Córdoba Athletic and decided to form their own team.